How Much Does Digital Signage Cost?

 The software is available in two models.
 Cloud-based digital signage software consists of renting access per player in the form of annual contracts. the digital signage price ranges from $ 10 to $ 30 per month depending on the degree of professionalism of the software and the service associated with it.
 Technical support and software updates are included in the price.

 Then there is the on-premises software.
-You purchase a perpetual license and install both server and player components within your organization. it is necessary to add the cost of the support which is between 15 and 20% of the digital signage purchase price of the licenses to benefit from the support, the maintenance, and the updates of the software.
+You purchase a perpetual license and install both server and player components within your organization.
+It is necessary to add the cost of the support which is between 15 and 20% of the digital signage price of the licenses to benefit from the support, the maintenance, and the updates of the software.